Jim will be presenting a keynote address on UHNW family wealth to an international family-office-level client audience.

-Dr. Jim Grubman of FamilyWealth Consulting is an internationally recognized consultant, speaker, and educator in the multidisciplinary field of wealth counseling.
+Dr. Jim Grubman of FamilyWealth Consulting is an internationally-recognized consultant, speaker, and educator in the multidisciplinary field of family wealth psychology.
 He works with affluent families and their advisors to understand the many ways that wealth and life can be integrated successfully.

 Using skills developed as a psychologist for over 35 years, Jim helps individuals and families work through the natural dilemmas of acquired or inherited wealth.
 He also teaches, trains, and collaborates with the important advisors in clients` lives.
 He contributes thought leadership to many areas of wealth psychology, family enterprise governance, and wealth management, both within North America and around the world.
 He works to promote understanding of what individuals, couples, and families need as they become successful.

 Jim's guiding focus is integrating knowledge and skill in service of helping families.
 The goal - to help those with good fortune achieve their greatest potential.